Bougeant/Age_of_the_Universe/README.md

 Because their trigger mechanism always occur in the approximately same conditions, they all have a similar intensity.
 For this reason, they are known as [standard candles](https://en.wikipedia.org/wiki/Cosmic_distance_ladder#Standard_candles) and are very useful for measuring the distance to their host galaxy because their apparent magnitude as seen from earth is directly linked to their distance from us.

-Thanks to this property and their extreme luminousity, type Ia supernovae can be used to determine the age of the universe by measuring their [apparent magnitude](https://en.wikipedia.org/wiki/Magnitude_%28astronomy%29#Apparent_magnitude) and [redshift](https://en.wikipedia.org/wiki/Redshift) (linked to their velocity away from us caused by the expension of the universe).
+Thanks to this property and their extreme luminosity, type Ia supernovae can be used to determine the age of the universe by measuring their [apparent magnitude](https://en.wikipedia.org/wiki/Magnitude_%28astronomy%29#Apparent_magnitude) and [redshift](https://en.wikipedia.org/wiki/Redshift) (linked to their velocity away from us caused by the expansion of the universe).

 ## Description and Main Results